-The adjustable bracket is useful for plant growth and comfortable installing in aquariums of various widths.
+The adjustable bracket is useful for plant growth and comfortable to install in aquariums of various widths.
 You can turn the light 360 degrees with a smooth swivel that allows quick maintenance and keeps the lighting unit safe from water exposure.

 Supreme quality and unique design altogether make this nano aquarium worthy of its price.

-- Perfect design makes freshwater planted aquarium grow healthy and thrive.
+- Perfect design makes freshwater-planted aquariums grow healthy and thrive.

 - Versatile for various types of plants, low lights and high lights whatever.